-Prior to this offering, there has not been a public market for our common stock, and an active trading market for our common stock may not develop.
+Our common stock is currently quoted over-the-counter and is not listed on any exchange.
+Currently, there is no an active trading market for our common stock and an active trading market for our common stock may not develop.
 You may not be able to sell your shares quickly or at the market price if trading in our common stock is not active.